Skip to main content

 In this example, we’ll create a simple “hello-world” application.
 The behavior is straightforward:

-• Say goodbye when the resource is uninstalled
+• Say goodbye when the agent is uninstalled.

 Prerequisites